Calcium bromate

-Calcium bromate, Ca(BrO_{3})_{2}, is a calcium salt of bromic acid.
+Calcium bromate, Ca(BrO3)2|auto=1, is a calcium salt of bromic acid.
 It is most commonly encountered as the monohydrate, Ca(BrO_{3})_{2}•H_{2}O.

 It can be prepared by reacting calcium hydroxide with sodium bromate or calcium sulfate with barium bromate.
 Above 180 °C, calcium bromate decomposes to form calcium bromide and oxygen.
 In theory, electrolysis of calcium bromide solution will also yield calcium bromate.

 It is used as a bread dough and flour "improver" or conditioner (E number E924b) in some countries.